christian-schlichtherle/neuron-di/README.md

 [Neuron DI Examples For Java].
 Please check out this repository for more options and all the glory details.

-The Scala API of Neuron DI provides some exclusive features which are not discussed here for the sake of brevity, like compile-time dependency injection using the `wire` macro.

 ### About Neurons And Synapses

 Consider the following sample code: